List of web browser performance tests: Peacekeeper

 Peacekeeper is a platform-independent benchmark by Futuremark that tests rendering, mathematical and memory operations.
 It takes approx. 5 minutes for execution and tells the results of other browsers with different CPUs.
 Futuremark stopped maintaining Peacekeeper in July 2015.
 The test was taken offline in March 2018 and is no longer available.

-Speed-Battle

-Test of a JavaScript engine using simple algorithms.
-It displays results of other visitors (best, average, poorest) with the same operating system and browser version.
-It has an additional statistics page with browser ranking.

 Testdrive

 Microsoft maintains a suite of performance-oriented tests, often designed to test and stress JavaScript and rendering performance.
 These tests are typically designed to highlight IE's performance, but are compatible with other major browsers.

 WebXPRT

 WebXPRT is a cross-platform browser benchmark that runs HTML5- and JavaScript-based workloads.
 The benchmark provides scores for six individual workloads, as well as an overall score.
 WebXPRT is published by the BenchmarkXPRT Development Community, which is administered by Principled Technologies, and is one of the BenchmarkXPRT benchmarks.
-WebXPRT 3 is the most current version of WebXPRT.
+WebXPRT 4 is the most current version of WebXPRT.

-3D tests

 Wirple BMark

 Performance test for HTML5 3D applications.
 It tests performance in both Canvas3D and WebGL.